freest-lang/freest3/README.md

     $ stack ghci FreeST:exe:freest
 ```

-If it yields an error on finding the modules, you may need to run the following
+If you get an error on finding some modules, run the following snippet before
-snippet before loading FreeST into the interpreter.
+loading FreeST into the interpreter.

 ```bash
     $ stack clean